slatedb/slatedb/rfcs/0006-transaction.md

 - Using SlateDB as a metadata store or coordinator for a distributed system, such as the backend of [Kine](https://github.com/k3s-io/kine) or various metadata stores in OLAP systems.
 - Using SlateDB as a underlying KV layer in an OLTP system, such as a [TiKV](https://tikv.org/) replacement or other SQL engines.

-This RFC proposes the goals & design draft of the transaction feature in SlateDB.
+This RFC proposes the goals & design proposal of the transaction feature in SlateDB.

-There're still some ongoing RFCs on the prerequisites of the Transaction feature, such as the Snapshot API and WriteBatch API.
-We'll refer to these RFCs or PRs in this RFC when they're ready.

-Is this RFC considered as too early?
-Yes, the implementation of the Transaction feature can not be started until the prerequisites got ready.
-However, this RFC may help us to clarify the requirements of the Snapshot API and WriteBatch API in the sense of the Transaction feature, and organize the roadmap on these developments.

 ## Goals